Tracman-org/Server/README.md

 # <img align="left" src="/static/img/icon/by/48.png" alt="T" title="The Tracman Logo">Tracman
 ###### v 0.9.0

+## This project is deprecated.
+Since Google increased the cost of their maps API, it no longer made financial sense to keep it running.
+I might revive or remix the project in the future.

 node.js application to display a sharable map with user's location.

 [![Travis Build Status](https://travis-ci.org/Tracman-org/Server.svg?branch=develop)](https://travis-ci.org/Tracman-org/Server)